-The LOC must publish the start lists for the fencing and swimming events at the TM.
+The LOC must publish the start lists for the fencing and swimming in Qualification events at the TM.
 Prior to the start of the riding event all participating NFs must be provided with the start list for riding by the LOC.
-The start list for the Laser-Run must be available 30 minutes before the scheduled departure for the first pentathlete or team.
-Media, VIP and the public must also receive the start lists.
+The start list for the Laser Run must be available five (5) minutes after the end of the previous discipline.
+Media, VIP and the public must also receive the start lists via application and/or on the large display scoreboard on site.

-i.
-If an athlete has DNF or DNS in the previous discipline they may take part in the following discipline.
-An athlete/team has to confirm at latest 30 minutes before the start of the next event their participation.
-The athlete's name remains published on the start list with the remark 'DNS' in case of nonparticipation.
+i) If an athlete has DNF or DNS in the previous discipline they may take part in the following discipline.
+An athlete/team has to confirm immediately, but at latest 10 minutes before the start of the next event their participation.
+The athlete's name remains published on the start list with the remark 'DNS' in case of non-participation.